Scales (79 Available)

 Measures the degree to which the individual is inventive and creative in their thoughts and ideas.
 This characteristic is important for jobs requiring innovative thinking (e.g., creative positions, marketing, product development and some management jobs).

 Measures the degree to which the individual is friendly, service oriented and builds customer relationships.
-He/she is likely to go out of his/her way to assist customers.
+They are likely to go out of his/her way to assist customers.

 Measures the degree to which the individual puts the customer's needs ahead of his/her own needs.
-The degree to which he/she is customer service-oriented and enjoys interacting with customers.
+The degree to which they are customer service-oriented and enjoys interacting with customers.

 Measures the degree to which the individual is friendly, people-oriented and exhibits excellent interpersonal skills when interacting with customers.
 This characteristic is important for all call center jobs that involve interacting with customers.

 Measures the degree to which the individual makes decisions based on facts and not on impulse.
-The degree to which he/she is fair and just in his/her decision-making process.
+The degree to which they are fair and just in his/her decision-making process.

 Measures the degree to which the individual is a hard worker.
 Takes pride in the quality of his/her work and believes that hard work leads to success.

 Measures the degree to which the individual delegates work projects as appropriate.
-The degree to which he/she lets staff perform independently without unnecessary supervision.
+The degree to which they let staff perform independently without unnecessary supervision.

 Measures the degree to which the individual is motivated to overcome resistance during his/he sales efforts.
-The degree to which he/she is driven to perform and strives to be the best.
+The degree to which they are driven to perform and strives to be the best.

 Measures the degree to which the individual is likely to be free of illegal drug use related problems that will affect his/her work.
 This characteristic is important for most jobs, but especially those involving the use a machinery or equipment where the safety of the employee and coworkers could be at risk.